 Responsibility for NIH-wide policy issued in the NIH Policy Manual is shared among several entities within NIH.
-Primary roles and responsibilities of various organizations are summarized below, with more specific information available in NIH's Standard Operating.
+Primary roles and responsibilities of various organizations are summarized below, with more specific information available in NIH's Standard Operating a.
+Assembles the PCA request and obtains internal approvals prior to routing to the Client Services Division (CSD), Office of Human Resources (OHR).

 Procedure: